 Brown is a secure color that creates feelings of warmth and comfort as long as you are using softer colors that are not too deep or dark.

-Some of the best shades of brown you can try painting your walls with include almond, beaver, beige, biscuit, bone, camel, cappuccino, desert sand, ecru, khaki, peach brown, latte, taupe, terracotta, driftwood, sand, tan, wheat, and other earthy tones.
+Some of the best shades of brown you can try painting your salon walls with are almond, beaver, beige, biscuit, bone, camel, cappuccino, desert sand, ecru, khaki, peach brown, latte, taupe, terracotta, driftwood, sand, tan, wheat, and other earthy tones.

 5. Cream, Ivory, and Off-white are Classic